backand/docs/source/includes/_common_use_cases.md

 <aside class="warning">Ensure that you update the values stored in master_key and user_key for your application.
 More information is in the documentation at <a href="#basic-authentication">/#basic-authentication</a>.
 You'll also need to create a Twilio account by following the instructions provided <a href="#setup-a-free-account-in-twilio">here</a> - update the ACCOUNT_SID, AUTH_TOKEN, and FROM_PHONE_NUM with the correct values for your account.</aside>

-### Updating the security action to allow for authentcation
+### Updating the security action to allow for authentication
 ```Javascript-persistent
 // backandAuthOverride action
 // Required parameters (in the parameters object): token, sessionId